What is home and contents insurance?

 You may also need to provide evidence of ownership and value of any particular items that you are making a claim on.
 For example, this could include receipts, valuations, credit card statements and photos.

-If you’re considering taking out a home and contents insurance policy, you can compare a range of policies using Canstar.
+If you’re considering taking out a home and contents insurance policy, you can compare the features of a range of policies using Canstar.

 Main image source: Nattakorn_Maneerat (Shutterstock).